incognito1025/project-command-line-inventory-app/Instructions.md

 ## Example

 For example, you can choose to track the inventory of "cookies" at a bakery.
 In that case, the keys you store for each cookie could be "name", "priceInCents", "inStock", and "isVegan".
 Alternatively, you could track "shoes" at a shoe store.
 In addition to the required keys, you might also track `shoeSize`.

+first table should be the category second table should be the suppliers